 Theft of company property, fraud and dishonest behaviour from your employees are all generally considered gross misconduct.
 In the worst cases, this behaviour can be extremely costly.
 Your business may suffer reputational damage and your staff retention may dip.

-This type of serious insubordination can cover, but isn’t limited to:
+This type of serious misconduct can cover, but isn’t limited to:

 Offensive behaviour could occur in many different scenarios.
 A worker could display offensive behaviour towards a client or there could be a dispute between colleagues.